 In recent years, successful retail centers have been able to lease large amounts of space to key tenants in the do-it-yourself (DIY) retail sector as well as by drawing some large department stores away from traditional shopping malls.

-As it relates to the success of the property both from a retail and investment standpoint, there are four reasons why anchor tenants are important in commercial real estate:
+As it relates to the success of a commercial property, both from a retail and investment standpoint, there are four reasons why anchor tenants are important in commercial real estate:

 The anchor tenant brings stability to the property because they typically sign long term leases that account for a large percentage of the property’s rental income.